How to Make Croutons

 Ingredients

-- 4 cups bread, cut into 3/4" cubes (use a sturdy bread like boule)
+- 4 cups bread cut into ¾" cubes (use a sturdy bread like boule) (Note 1)

 Instructions

 - Preheat the oven to 375F.
 Add the bread cubes to a large sheet pan.
-Season with the olive oil, garlic, parsley, and some salt and pepper, and toss everything together until the bread is well coated.
+Season with the olive oil, garlic, parsley, salt, and pepper, and toss everything together until the bread is well coated.
 Spread the bread cubes into an even layer in the pan.
 Place the pan on the oven's bottom rack, and bake the croutons for about 15 minutes, until golden brown, tossing once halfway through.
+Check them after 10 minutes if your oven runs hot.4 cups cubed bread, ¼ cup extra virgin olive oil, ½ teaspoon garlic powder, 1 tablespoon minced Italian flat-leaf parsley, ½ teaspoon kosher salt, freshly ground black pepper